arix2000/RecipesApp/readme.md

 ### 4. Run the shell script

 Navigate to the project directory and run the provided shell script to start the application.
+If your system requires superuser privileges to run the script, add `sudo` before the following command.
 This script will use Docker Compose to build and run the necessary containers:

 ```bash
 ./start-app.sh